CoppellMustang/6306_BLT9.5/BLT_95.md

 ![](BLT_95_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-This is a graph of the volatility not the stock proce.
-High peaks correspond to high fluctuations on the price of the perticular stock.
+This is a graph of the volatility not the stock price.
+High peaks correspond to high fluctuations on the price of the particular stock.